telerik/xaml-docs/controls/radpersistenceframework/features/persistence-framework-custom-property-provider.md

 ## ITypeConverterProvider

-The __ICustomPropertyProvider__ interface should be implement in order to convert a values or properties.
+The __ITypeConverterProvider__ interface should be implement in order to convert a values or properties.

 * __GetTypeConverterType():__ This method return the type of the __TypeConverter__.